ebamberg/research-projects-ml/README.md

 Customization through Finetuning: This project demonstrates how to finetune LLama 3.1 for specific applications, enhancing its performance and relevance to particular use cases.

 ### Implementation Details
 The finetuning process involves adjusting the model's parameters to better suit specific datasets and tasks.
-This project includes scripts and guidelines for setting up the finetuning environment, preparing the dataset, and executing the finetuning process.
-By following these instructions, developers can customize LLama 3.1 to meet their unique requirements.
+This project includes examples for setting up the finetuning environment, preparing the dataset, and executing the finetuning process.
+The project uses the small versionn of Llame and uses optimizations to run the finetune process on GoogleColab Notebook, but the same fine-tuning concept can be used to train larger model-versions on multiple GPU'.s
+By following these example, developers can customize LLama 3.1 to meet their unique requirements.

 ## Project 2: Diffusers - How to Use Control Nets
 ### Overview